The Midwest Princess is taking over Williston.

 “I think it’s pretty cool how she blew up this fast,” Linnea said.
 “I’ve never seen anything like that before.
 It’s good music, something people haven’t seen in a while.
 She’s doing something different that I think is really cool.”

-Aiyana Karanja, a junior boarder from New York City, loves how Chappell Roan came out of nowhere.
+Aiyana Karanja, a junior boarder from New York City, praises Chappell Roan’s sudden rise to fame.

 “No one is doing it like her right now,” she added.

-In an Time article, author Moises Mendez II, wrote, “Her witty lyrics and infectious melodies bring listeners along on journeys through situationships, passionate affairs, breakups, and even the satisfaction of seeing an ex get what they deserve.”
+In a TIME article, author Moises Mendez II, wrote, “Her witty lyrics and infectious melodies bring listeners along on journeys through situationships, passionate affairs, breakups, and even the satisfaction of seeing an ex get what they deserve.”

 “She’s bringing a lot of excitement and fun back into the pop music scene in general.
 I think it’s really impressive and wonderful how she credits the people who came before her and [is] giving credit where credit is due,” said Isabel.
 “I feel like every day, somebody new who I’m talking to who I wouldn’t necessarily expect to listen to her, is listening to her more and more.”

-Senior boarder Gabi Bobiak, from Holderness, N.H., notes an added benefit to listening to Chappell Roan’s music.
+Senior boarder and one of the captains of the Girls Cross Country team, Gabi Bobiak, from Holderness, N.H., notes an added benefit to listening to Roan’s music.

 “I like how it’s so high energy.
-The lyrics are fun, the beat is fun, and it’s really good running music,” said Gabi, the captain of the Cross Country team.
+The lyrics are fun, the beat is fun, and it’s really good running music,” she said.

 Scott Halligan has been the Director of Music at Williston for three years.
 He believes Chappell Roan’s music has sentimental value.